Top 10 Best Italian Footballers of All Time

 Andrea Pirlo was a wizard with the ball at his feet and was one of the finest midfield conductors of his period.
 He had near-perfect technique and could choose a pass across the pitch with ease.
 His ability to hit the ball with tremendous curve and flare earned him a spot on the highlight reel for fans.

 Pirlo was capable of incredible free kicks, cheeky panenka penalties, and outrageous stepovers.
 It was because of these abilities that he became a star for both AC Milan and Juventus, earning six Serie A titles and three Player of the Year awards throughout his career.
 Pirlo also won the 2006 World Cup, meaning that he won nearly everything there was to win.
+He was one of the game changers for his country who also inspired many upcoming footballers.

 6. Roberto Baggio

 Perhaps the greatest offensive Italian player of all time is Roberto Baggio.
 During an era of supremacy throughout the 1980s and 1990s, his vision, creativity, and finishing were unsurpassed.
 He went through the Caldogno and L.R.
 Academies.
 Vincenza was signed by Fiorentina for PS1.5 million in 1985.
 That was a hefty price to pay for an 18-year-old prodigy.
-Despite being injured during his time in Florence, he is regarded as the team’s top player.
+Despite being injured during his time in Florence, he is regarded as the team’s top player and was a striking player.

 His remarkable performances earned him a world-record PS8 million transfer to Juventus in 1990.
 He was given the coveted number 10 shirt by Michel Platini.
 He did certainly become one of the best players in the world during his five seasons at Turin.
 Despite only winning one Serie A championship and never winning the World Cup, his style of play influenced generations.